 Academe, the magazine of the American Association of University Professors, welcomes proposals for feature articles and book reviews as well as submissions of articles and opinion columns.
 Academe explores a wide range of topics in higher education.
 Our readership includes faculty members, academic professionals, and graduate students from many different disciplines as well as academic leaders, policy makers, and media professionals involved in higher education issues and policy.
 Academe seeks to publish compellingly written, rigorous, salient, and original articles on the critical issues facing higher education.
 In addition to longer articles and review essays, Academe editors encourage submissions to Faculty Forum, our members’ opinion column.
 Commentary on higher education news and other pieces that may become quickly outdated should be submitted to Academe Blog.

 Submission of an article, column, or book review (including by invitation) does not guarantee its acceptance; Academe is under no requirement to accept any submission.
 Submissions should not include defamatory statements or raise other significant legal concerns.
-Promotion or criticism of candidates running for office within the AAUP or in local, state, or national elections is not allowed in the magazine; neither is misrepresentation of AAUP policy.
+Promotion or criticism of candidates running for office in local, state, or national AAUP elections is not allowed in the magazine; neither is misrepresentation of AAUP policy.